govtrack/django-html-emailer/README.md

 * htmlemailer/templates/htmlemailer/example_template.txt
 * htmlemailer/templates/htmlemailer/example_template.html

-Then copy the example "actual content" template files into your project.
-You can change the path and file names, except the three files must have the *same* path name up to `.txt`, `.html`, and `_subject.txt`.
-That's how the module knows they go together.
-Our examples for you to copy are stored in:
+Then copy the example "actual content" template files into your project:

+* htmlemailer/templates/htmlemailer/example_subject.txt

+and either

+* htmlemailer/templates/htmlemailer/example.md

+if you want to use a single Markdown file or

 * htmlemailer/templates/htmlemailer/example.txt
 * htmlemailer/templates/htmlemailer/example.html

-* htmlemailer/templates/htmlemailer/example_subject.txt
+if you want to explicitly set the text and HTML parts of the message separately.

+You can change the path and file names, except the set of files must have the *same* path name up to `.md`, `.txt`, `.html`, and `_subject.txt`.
+That's how the module knows they go together (note how you don't include the file extension in the call to `send_mail`).

-If you changed the path of the general design templates, you'll have to update the `{% extends ... %}` template tags in `example.txt` and `example.html` to point to the new path.
-You can of course have more than one email by creating a new set of `.txt`, `.html`, and `_subject.txt` files at a different path.
+If you changed the path of the general design templates, you'll have to update the `{% extends ... %}` template tags in `example.md` or `example.txt` and `example.html` to point to the new path.
+You can of course have more than one email by creating a new set of `.md`, `.txt`, `.html`, and `_subject.txt` files at a different path.

 Lastly, in your call to `send_mail`, update the first argument to specify the location of your email templates.
 Just specify the common part of the path name of the three files.
 In this case, it's just `htmlemailer/example`.
-The `.txt`, `.html`, and `_subject.txt` will be added by the library.
+The `.md`, `.txt`, `.html`, and `_subject.txt` will be added by the library.

 Advanced Usage
 --------------